 Infamous Crossroads KC Restaurants

 On the first Friday of each month, masses flock to the district to take in art shows, vendors, food trucks and more.
 It’s a busy weekend, and it’s helped to form the local opinion of the crossroads KC restaurants.
-Whether you’re around for First Fridays or not, there are four restaurants in Crossroads you absolutely can’t miss:
+Whether you’re around for First Fridays or not, there are four restaurants in the Crossroads you absolutely can’t miss:

 It’s not uncommon for restaurants to dub themselves “taverns” and then not live up to expectations, but that’s not the case here.
 Think brick walls, traditional wooden furniture, and a beautiful bar, complete with exquisite food and a casual setting.
 Whether you’re craving cheese curds or organic Scottish salmon, it’s an excellent place to spend some quality time with your friends or family while you plan out which art gallery you’ll visit next.

 Lulu’s was voted the best Asian restaurant in Kansas City by The Pitch, and it shocked approximately no one.
-It’s been around for more than 22 years, and it’s the last word on traditional Thai dishes in KC.
+It’s been around for roughly 25 years, and it’s the last word on traditional Thai dishes in KC.

 If you claim to be a fan of Mexican cuisine, you can’t live in or visit Kansas City without stopping in at Manny’s.
 Over the past 30 years, it’s hard to say which has become more of a fan favorite: the margaritas or the friendly atmosphere.